Neurodiversity is a fascinating topic. It’s important to get to grips with the fact that we all learn and communicate in different ways.

 If you know you want to repurpose a piece of content, think about the learning styles that content is suited to, then think about the ways you can reach those different learning styles through your repurposed content.

-In doing this, you want to ensure you are repurposing your content to connect with your audience.
+You undeniably want to ensure you are repurposing your content to connect with your audience.

 3. Mix and match your repurposed media